 The Clerk of the Course will have the facility for the use of the safety car in accordance with the Championship / Series regulations.
 It is the driver's responsibility to make sure they are fully aware of these regulations.
-The Safety Car will join the circuit from Pit Lane Exit and will exit the circuit from Pit Lane Entrance.
+The Safety Car will join the circuit from the pit lane exit and will exit the circuit via the pit lane entrance.
+The Safety Car may also be deployed from the last corner during lap 1/at the start of the race.